-Visitors as well as researchers can learn about this 45 million year old species of small primates that can amazingly turn their heads to 180 degrees.
-It provides immense knowledge about this endangered specie and also a great opportunity to see one of the rare species in the world.
+Visitors, as well as researchers, can learn about this 45 million-year-old species of small primates that can amazingly turn their heads to 180 degrees.
+It provides immense knowledge about this endangered species and also a great opportunity to see one of the rare species in the world.

-The Philippine Tarsier Sanctuary has established visitor’s complex to attract more guests.
-The visitor’s complex comprises of reception, exhibition area, audio visual room, mini cafeteria and toilet facilities.
-In addition to this, the sanctuary includes library, research center related to tarsiers, conference rooms, and storage rooms.
+The Philippine Tarsier Sanctuary has established a visitor’s complex to attract more guests.
+The visitor’s complex comprises of reception, exhibition area, audiovisual room, mini cafeteria, and toilet facilities.
+In addition to this, the sanctuary includes a library, research center related to tarsiers, conference rooms, and storage rooms.
 The Philippine Tarsier Sanctuary in Corella is a hotspot for scientist, technicians, and research analysts related to tarsiers.
 A research center is constructed within the sanctuary equipped with laboratory and veterinary clinic for the betterment of the tarsiers.

 Separate pathways are provided from the visitor’s complex to various parts of the sanctuary.
 Tourists are not allowed to touch the tarsier and flash photography is also prohibited to protect the small primates.

 They charge 50 Pesos entrance fee before you can enter the sanctuary.
 Guides are available in the sanctuary to provide details about the endangered species.
-In house tour guides normally go the the sanctuary early to spot the location of the tarsiers so they would know where to find them when the tourist starts to arrive the tarier sanctuary.
+In house tour guides normally go the sanctuary early to spot the location of the tarsiers so they would know where to find them when the tourist starts to arrive at the tarsier sanctuary.

 How to Get There